tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 ### Component launcher

-A component launcher launches a component by invoking driver, executor and publisher.
+A component launcher launches a component by invoking a driver, an executor and a publisher.
 It understands how to launch a component executor from an `ExecutorSpec`.
 The `BaseComponentLauncher` is an abstract base class with two abstract methods: